rasologg/orcha/README.md

 ## Start Apache Kafka

-I use the landoop distribution because, it's easy to use the docker image
+I use the landoop distribution because it's easy to run but you can use another distribution.

 ```console
 docker run --rm -p 2181:2181 -p 3030:3030 -p 8081-8083:8081-8083 -p 9581-9585:9581-9585 -p 9092:9092 -e ADV_HOST=localhost landoop/fast-data-dev:latest